Metabase provides an official Docker image via Dockerhub that can be used for deployments on any system that is running Docker.

 docker run -d -p 3000:3000 \ -v ~/metabase-data:/metabase-data \ -e "MB_DB_FILE=/metabase-data/metabase.db" \ --name metabase metabase/metabase

-Now when you launch your container we are telling Metabase to use the database file at
+When you launch your container, Metabase will use the database file (

-If you have previously run and configured your Metabase using the local Database and then stopped the container, your data will still be there unless you deleted the container with the
+If you’ve previously run and configured your Metabase using the local Database and then stopped the container, your data will still be there unless you deleted the container with the

 docker rm command.
 To recover your previous configuration:

 docker ps -acommand.
 It will look something like this:

 docker ps -a | grep metabase ca072cd44a49 metabase/metabase "/app/run_metabase.sh" About an hour ago Up About an hour 0.0.0.0:3000->3000/tcp metabase 02e4dff057d2 262aa3d0f714 "/app/run_metabase.sh" 23 hours ago Exited (0) 23 hours ago pedantic_hypatia 0d2170d4aa4a 262aa3d0f714 "/app/run_metabase.sh" 23 hours ago Exited (0) 23 hours ago stoic_lumiere

 Once you have identified the stopped container with your configuration in it, save the container ID from the left most column for the next step.

 docker committo create a new custom docker image from the stopped container containing your configuration.

 docker runto get up and running again.